anuragambuja/data-engineering-gcp/bigquery/README.md

 This is useful to check if there are data imbalances and/or biases in your partitions.

-## Clustering
+### Clustering

-***Clustering*** consists of rearranging a table based on the values of its columns so that the table is ordered according to any criteria.
+- ***Clustering*** consists of rearranging a table based on the values of its columns so that the table is ordered according to any criteria.
 Clustering can be done based on one or multiple columns up to 4; the ***order*** of the columns in which the clustering is specified is important in order to determine the column priority.

-Clustering may improve performance and lower costs on big datasets for certain types of queries, such as queries that use filter clauses and queries that aggregate data.
+- Clustering may improve performance and lower costs on big datasets for certain types of queries, such as queries that use filter clauses and queries that aggregate data.

->Note: tables with less than 1GB don't show significant improvement with partitioning and clustering; doing so in a small table could even lead to increased cost due to the additional metadata reads and maintenance needed for these features.
+- tables with less than 1GB don't show significant improvement with partitioning and clustering; doing so in a small table could even lead to increased cost due to the additional metadata reads and maintenance needed for these features.

-Clustering columns must be ***top-level***, ***non-repeated*** columns.
+- Clustering columns must be ***top-level***, ***non-repeated*** columns.
 The following datatypes are supported:
   * `DATE`
   * `BOOL`
   * `GEOGRAPHY`
   * `INT64`
   * `NUMERIC`
   * `BIGNUMERIC`
   * `STRING`
   * `TIMESTAMP`
   * `DATETIME`

 A partitioned table can also be clustered.
 Here's an example query for creating a partitioned and clustered table: